me by Tom.jpg

 Jennie Workman Milne was born in Greenwich, London, the second daughter of parents Derek Workman and Elizabeth Lis.
 After the death of her mother in January 2014, Jennie determined to uncover her mothers hidden background in a last effort to form a connection.
 A larger than life, powerful figure throughout Jennie’s childhood, Elizabeth confided later in life that she ‘just felt she didn’t belong anywhere’; her lack of identity and deep sense of rejection profoundly affecting her ability to form a bond with those closest to her.

-At her funeral Jennie’s sister Bex Bellingham summed up the struggle.
-‘It is also fair to say that for many, if not all her children, our lives to date have been defined by a constant battle to understand who she was in relation to us.
+It is also fair to say that for many, if not all her children, our lives to date have been defined by a constant battle to understand who she was in relation to us.
 In this, she was an enigma to her very last breath.’
-The realization that she had never truly known her mother, and maybe more importantly, that her mother had no sense of her own identity, prompted her to search for the truth.

-Jennie has been married to Brian for 32 years and the couple have nine children and two grandchildren.
-She has recorded her search, travelling from her home in North East Scotland throughout the U.K, Poland and Israel, and had the great privaledge of documenting the stories of other’s in the process.
+Jennie, photographer and lecturer at Robert Gordon University in Aberdeen, holds a Masters degree in Communication Design/ Photography.
+She has recorded her search, travelling from her home in North East Scotland throughout the U.K, Poland, USA and Israel, and has had the great privilege of documenting the stories of other’s in the process, holding exhibitions and publishing her work internationally.

 The recovery of a stolen identity has affected Jennie profoundly; enjoying friendships with her newly found family she ascertains ‘We all have more in us than we could ever imagine, connections we could not have dreamed of.
 We need each other to draw that out.’